 MTACC's Quality Manager for Second Avenue has implemented a Total Quality approach for monitoring the Quality Control and Quality Assurance activities on the Project.
-MTACC Quality Personnel audit both the Designer's and CCM's Quality programs; then the three groups (MTACC, Designer & CCM) audit the Contractor's, Subcontractor's and Suppliers' Quality programs.
+MTACC Quality Personnel audit both the Designer's and CCM's Quality programs; then the three groups (MTACC, Designer & CCM) audit the Contractors', Subcontractors' and Suppliers' Quality programs.
 In addition, Contract 1's Quality Manager has a very ambitious Quality program that is scheduled 6 weeks into the future and lists the audits and inspections to be performed.
 The inspections follow the schedule of work to be performed in those 6 weeks.
 Materials being delivered for the work tasks are inspected prior to the work beginning and the quality of the work being performed is audited/inspected as it is being done.
 The status of Non-Conformance Notices and the responsibility to perform corrective actions is distributed monthly.
+Representatives from each quality organization meet every other week to address any quality concerns.
 The Quality Program is definitely proactive and doing proper oversight.